-I am the director of the Neuroimaging and Visual Science Laboratory at NYU School of Medicine and NYU Langone Medical Center, New York University.
-My laboratory focuses on developing and applying new, non-invasive methods for imaging degeneration, development, protection, plasticity, and regeneration in the visual system.
-We aim to better understand the interactions between eye, brain and behavior in health and disease to guide vision preservation and restoration.
+I am the director of the Neuroimaging and Visual Science Laboratory at NYU School of Medicine.
+My laboratory focuses on developing and applying new, noninvasive methods for imaging degeneration, development, protection, plasticity, and regeneration in the visual system.
+We aim to better understand interactions among the eye, the brain, and behavior in health and disease in order to preserve and restore vision.

 Assistant Professor, Department of Ophthalmology

 Scientific reports.
 2017 Feb 23; 7:43124-43124

 Neuroreport.
 2016 Nov 09; 27(16):1225-1231